JAMS Employment Arbitration Rules & Procedures

 (iii) A written confirmation of an oral agreement of all Parties to participate in an Arbitration administered by JAMS or conducted pursuant to any JAMS Rules; or

-(iv) The Respondent's failure to timely object to JAMS administration; or
+(iv) The Respondent's failure to timely object to JAMS administration, where the Parties’ Arbitration Agreement does not specify JAMS administration or JAMS Rules; or

 (v) A copy of a court order compelling Arbitration at JAMS.